Kaiyrly/eb-1a/2-petition/README.md

 To establish the contribution,
-I included my signed [contributor agreement](https://www.apache.org/licenses/icla.pdf), the email of its acceptance, and [all my GitHub PRs](https://github.com/apache/beam/pulls?q=is%3Apr+author%3Aalexeyinkin+is%3Amerged).
+I included my signed [contributor agreement](https://www.apache.org/licenses/icla.pdf), the email of its acceptance and [all my GitHub PRs](https://github.com/apache/beam/pulls?q=is%3Apr+author%3Aalexeyinkin+is%3Amerged).
 Then I attached the explanation of what GitHub and PRs were.

 I asked my reviewers to help me get a support letter from Apache